 (Blackfoot) is an extremely active member in his community.
 He began his mediation career nearly 15 years ago and is currently a Certified Professional Mediator and a Certified Professional Mediation Trainer.
 Over the years, Henry has served as a board member for numerous local, state and national volunteer/non-profit organizations including Student Chapter, National Rehabilitation Association, Blackfoot Community Players, United Cerebral Palsy of Idaho, Easter Seal Society of Idaho, North Dakota Rehabilitation Association, CO-AD, Inc., National Youth for Easter Seals, National Easter Seal Society and Grand Teton Mediation Association.
 He is the oldest of 9 siblings and was born and raised in Eastern Idaho.
 Outside of his professional and volunteer endeavors, Henry enjoys travel, music, history and talking with people.

-(Boise) is the Program Committee Chair for Serve Idaho.
+(Boise) is the Vice Chair for Serve Idaho.
 He is Director of Field Service for the Ore-Idaho Council of Boy Scouts of America with 21 years of volunteer management.
 Mike is an Eagle Scout and Order of the Arrow Vigil Honor.
 He directed the Boy Scout National Day Camp School and Instructed in the National Camp School.
 Mike is a coach for a city recreation program and is active in his church.
 Prior to joining the Commission, Mike served as a community volunteer grant reviewer for Serve Idaho.